Keystone Service: Route

 Trains operate at speeds up to 125 mph over the Northeast Corridor and up to 110 mph over the Main Line.

+Ridership

+Ridership data was taken from Amtrak fiscal year reports.

 Service

 On weekdays there are thirteen Keystone trains and one Pennsylvanian train in each direction.
 All trains run between Harrisburg and Philadelphia, with nine Keystone trains plus the Pennsylvanian continuing on to New York.
 There are eight round-trip trains on both Saturdays and Sundays.
 All but one, including the Pennsylvanian, make the full trip between Harrisburg and New York.
 On the majority of the trains, the journey between Harrisburg and New York takes approximately 3 hours and 30 minutes, including 1 hour and 45 minutes to travel between Harrisburg and Philadelphia.
 There are also several express trains which cut both journey times by approximately 15 minutes each.